Envocare logo: Go to Home page

 Mostly these latter compounds are derived from fossil fuels although ethanol and methanol may be bio derived.
 Even where the fossil fuels are used it is claimed that the process is significantly cleaner than when they are burned (combusted).
 In part this is due to the higher efficiency of fuel cells especially where Combined-Heat-and-Power (CHP), or Cogeneration as it is called in the US, is incorporated.

-What are the pros and cons of Fuel Cells?
+What are the advantages and disadvantages of Fuel Cells?

 The main advantages of Fuel Cells are that they can be environmentally friendly and can operate with high efficiency (for example compared to the internal combustion engine which operates at about 30%).
 They also operate silently.